sammatcha/DND-Task-Manager/README.md

 # DND Todo List

 ## Information
-This is a drag and drop to do list.
-Maybe it'll be be DND themed.
+This is a drag and drop task manager
   ##### Tech Used:
-- Vite
 - React
+- Tailwind CSS
 - Typescript
-- Tailwind CSS
+- Vite

 #### Setup
 1. Install Vite to project <br>